United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Nigel, as you know, the FX can move a lot.
 Last year we were looking at in the second quarter a euro at $1.12 on average, third quarter it was $1.13.
 And then it went down towards the $1.05 – $1.03 level.
 So yes, it feels good today.

 In regard to our forecast, what we assumed is in Q1 we saw a $1.06 euro, second quarter $1.09.
 We assumed it will be $1.11 for the rest of the year.
-And if that's what it stays at, we have a large drop here (20:50) of $50 million pickup in earnings from FX.
+And if that's what it stays at, we have about roughly a $50 million pickup in earnings from FX.
 That, as Greg said, we probably lose more than that on the commodity side for both Otis and CCS.
 So net-net contingencies still vary to us given the raise in our guidance at the bottom end.
 At the new midpoint, I would say the contingency is about $70 million.
 At the top end of the range, there is no contingency.

 Nigel Coe - Morgan Stanley & Co.
 LLC